Are you looking for reviews of Disney’s Beach Club and Yacht Club resorts at Walt Disney World?

 Smaller kids should have no problem climbing to the top of this slide and sliding down to the pool below.
 You can clearly see them the whole time.

-Since Disney’s Beach Club Resort is located in such a great spot near the Boardwalk and other resorts, you will find lots of kid friendly things to do within walking distance of the hotel.
+Since Disney’s Beach Club and Yacht Club Resorts are located in such a great spot near the Boardwalk and other resorts, you will find lots of kid friendly things to do within walking distance of the hotel.

 The Skyliner is one of the newer additions to Walt Disney World.
 This gondola ride connects several of the resort hotels to Epcot and Disney’s Hollywood Studios.